Vsimpro/d2/README.md

 Without the TOKEN and the WEBHOOK, d2 **will not work**.

-Once the Bot is online, you can invite to your server.
+Once the Bot is online, you can invite to the server.
 Add a new domain to be scanned with the following command:
 ```
 !add example.domain
 ```